-Charles IV of blessed memory, Holy Roman Emperor and King of Bohemia, looked out from Prasky Hrad, (Prague Castle) his beautiful home in the Golden City of Prague, above the Vltava, and watched the small boats and river rafts plying the water above the ruins of Juditin Most, the Judith Bridge, which had been destroyed in a flood.
+Charles IV of blessed memory, Holy Roman Emperor and King of Bohemia, looked out from Prasky Hrad, (Prague Castle) his beautiful home in the Golden City of Prague, above the Vltava, and watched the small boats and river rafts plying the water above the ruins of Juditin Most, the Judith Bridge, which had been destroyed in a flood some years earlier (1342).
 He had a desire to spend some money to make the lives of his people easier and here was a good place to start.

 It was a struggle now to cross from Mala Strana (Lesser Town) to the other side of the river Staro Mesto (Old Town) where so many people lived.
 It was hard on the farmers, bringing their produce to the markets, because they had to hire boats to cross and sometimes couldn’t make it to the far side at all.
 It was hard on people who lived on one side but worked on the other, hard for citizens to get to shops and markets that sold what they needed.
 Just the normal winter water levels made using boats very difficult and they really couldn’t carry enough of what was necessary and when there were floods, everything stopped.
 It was time to fix that.

 What was needed was a new bridge to let people and carts cross dry-shod no matter what the weather, a magnificent bridge that would stand for centuries, protected by splitters that would stand upstream of the bridge pilings to fend off ice and debris that might damage them.
 No, that wasn’t good enough.
 The bridge would have stone arches deeply set into the riverbed to make it stronger, not pilings that would crumple when hit with floodwaters, so that floods could not wash them out.
 Kamenný Most it would be called, the Stone Bridge.